klimbeta/klimbeta/docs/index.md

     details:
   - icon: 🛠️
     title: This is just the beginning!
-    details: Last Updated on September 28, 2023
+    details: Last Updated on October 1, 2023
   - icon: 🧗‍♂️
     title:
     details: